Code-Institute-Submissions/P4-Sports-Expert/README.md

 ## **Overview**

-Sports expert is a sports blog website where users can make blog posts about a specific sport, view blog posts by other users and comment on blog posts.
-They can also edit their profile and upload their own profile picture aswell as adding information about themselves.
+Sports Expert is a sports blog website where users can make blog posts about a specific sport, view blog posts by other users and comment on blog posts.
+They can also edit their profile and upload their own profile picture aswell as add information about themselves.

 Developed by Sean Johnston for code institute Project Portfolio project 4.